ArthurConmy/arthurconmy.github.io/docs/notes.md

 I found this course hard, and found a number of sections of the course covered at a rapid speed.
 My goal in these notes is to distill the important intuitions, but also fill in details in the sections I was less clear about.

-# Analysis <a href="../assets/Anal.pdf" target="_blank">[link]</a>, last updated 2nd June 2021.
+# Analysis <a href="../assets/Anal.pdf" target="_blank">[link]</a>, last updated 16th June 2021.

-Only review material not lectured is covered here; I hope it provides more background for some of the course.
+Some parts of the IB Analysis courses (Analysis and Topology, and COmplex Analysis) covered in greater detail or more completely descirbed (e.g differentiation).

 ## Part II